arduina/arduina.net/_site/master/socialshaping.md

 - goes against the notion of the genius sole inventor
 - inventions are according to Ogburn and Thomas inevitable, they occur independently from each other
 - they are results of the modification of existing technologies
-- it's a process of collective learning wiht anonymous contributors
+- it's a process of collective learning with anonymous contributors
-- new technology emerges from eisting technology
+- new technology emerges from existing technology
 - technological paradigm/system:
-	- 1. an exemplar (theoreme, technology, etc.) becomes the exemplar for future work
+	- 1. an exemplar (theorem, technology, etc.) becomes the exemplar for future work
-	- 2. an entire constallation of beliefsm values and techniques that are shared by members of a given community
+	- 2. an entire constellation of beliefs values and techniques that are shared by members of a given community
 - the paradigm is not projecting a trajectory, but it's a resource that can be used differently
 - it's not a natural trajectory, but affected by social factors

 The economic Shaping of Technology
 - Notion of a general goal
-- technological decision are also economic decisiones
+- technological decision are also economic decisions
-- explaining technological change by sseeind technology not outside of society
+- explaining technological change by seeing technology not outside of society
-- neoclassical approach: Assumption that firms will choose the technique of production that most profitable - has been subject ot criticism since companies cannot know which technology is going to be profitable
+- neoclassical approach: Assumption that firms will choose the technique of production that most profitable - has been subject of criticism since companies cannot know which technology is going to be profitable

-Economic Shaoing is Social Shaping
+Economic Shaping is Social Shaping
 - alternative views consider more sociological explanations
-- costs and profits matter enourmlously, but they aren't given facts, but uncertain
+- costs and profits matter enormously, but they aren't given facts, but uncertain
 - economic calculation however is particular to forms of society, e.g. soviet or american model to yield profits and prices
-- economic calculation reamins a mechanism of social shaping and a cost is not isolated
+- economic calculation remains a mechanism of social shaping and a cost is not isolated
 - cost of labour is an important issue in technical change, and labor reflects deep-seated social assumptions, e.g. in gendered technological change

 Technology and the State
 - social relations affect technological change through shaping the market framework
 - but this is only one of many social institutions
-- states are important drivers of techology, most importantly by sponsoring military technology, that overcomes formerly insuperable economic barriers
+- states are important drivers of technology, most importantly by sponsoring military technology, that overcomes formerly insuperable economic barriers

 Case Studies of the Shaping of Technology